-If a bicyclist is hit by a government vehicle, such as a city bus, the statute of limitations is considerably shorter—just six months from the time of the accident to file a claim for damages.
+If a bicyclist is hit by a government vehicle, such as a city bus, the statute of limitations is considerably shorter.
+In those cases, the cyclist has just six months from the time of the accident to file a claim for damages.

-If you have been injured by a negligent driver, it is important that you speak to a knowledgeable Los Angeles personal injury attorney as soon as possible.
+If you have been injured by a negligent driver, it is important that you speak to our personal injury attorneys as soon as possible.
 You may be entitled to one or more of the following: